Lepton flavor violating top quark FCNC processes at the $\mu$TRISTAN: Effective operators

 \subsection{Constraints on operators}

 Before presenting our sensitivity projections at the $\mu$TRISTAN, it is important to review the current experimental constraints on charged lepton flavor violating top quark FCNC interactions.
-The most stringent bounds to date are provided by a recent CMS analysis at $\sqrt{s} = 13$ TeV with an integrated luminosity of 138 fb$^{-1}$~\cite{CMS:2022ztx}.
+The most stringent bounds to date are provided by a recent CMS analysis at $\sqrt{s} = 13$ TeV with an integrated luminosity of 138 fb$^{-1}$~\cite{CMS:2022ztx,Delzanno:2024ooj}.
 This analysis combines searches for anomalous production via $qg \to e\mu t$ and rare decay processes $t \to e\mu q$, interpreting the results in the framework of effective four-fermion interactions involving scalar, vector, and tensor operators.

 The limits are derived under the assumption that only one operator is active at a time and are quoted in terms of the effective WCs, $C^{X}_{e\mu tq}/\Lambda^{2}$.
-These bounds can be translated into constraints on the branching ratio of the rare top decay $t \to e\mu q$ $(q = u, c)$ using the following expression~\cite{ATLAS:2024njy}:
+These bounds can be translated into constraints on the branching ratio of the rare top decay $t \to e\mu q$ $(q = u, c)$ using the following expression~\cite{ATLAS:2024njy,Chala:2018agk}:

-where $m_{t}$ and $\Gamma_{t}$ are the top quark mass and total decay width, respectively.
-Since the contribution of these operators to $\Gamma_{t}$ is negligible for small values of the WCs, it is treated as a fixed SM parameter.
+where $m_{t}$ and $\Gamma_{t}$ are the top quark mass and total decay width, respectively. {It is worth emphasizing that our analysis is performed strictly within the SMEFT framework, where $SU(2)_L$ gauge invariance restricts the allowed chiral structures of the semileptonic operators.
+In particular, the scalar and tensor operators $\mathcal{O}^{(1)}_{LeQu}$ and $\mathcal{O}^{(3)}_{LeQu}$ generate fixed chirality combinations.
+Independent chiral structures that would arise in a general low-energy EFT are not present, unlike~\cite{Dorsner:2016wpm}.
+Consequently, for the fully integrated unpolarized decay width considered here, the scalar-tensor interference term vanishes due to the antisymmetric Lorentz structure of the tensor operator, and is therefore not included in our expressions.} Since the contribution of these operators to $\Gamma_{t}$ is negligible for small values of the WCs, it is treated as a fixed SM parameter.
 The resulting bounds are summarized in Tab.~\ref{tab:bounds}.